Motifs in the James Bond film series: Gun barrel sequence

 All of the Eon Bond films feature the unique gun barrel sequence, created by graphic artist Maurice Binder, which has been called by British media historian James Chapman "the trademark motif of the series".
 As Bond walks across the screen, he is viewed by the audience through the barrel of a gun trained on him by an unknown assailant.
 Bond wheels around and shoots directly at the gun/viewer, followed by the assassin's blood spilling down the barrel/screen.
 It was originally filmed in sepia by putting a pinhole camera inside an actual .38 calibre gun barrel, with stunt man Bob Simmons playing the part of Bond.
 The remake of the sequence for the wide-screen Thunderball featured Connery as Bond.
 This is accompanied by the opening bars of the "James Bond Theme", composed by Monty Norman, orchestrated by trumpeter and composer John Barry and Burt Rhodes.

 After Maurice Binder's death in 1991, Daniel Kleinman was responsible for the gun barrel sequence up to and including Casino Royale.
 Design house MK12 supervised the graphics for Quantum of Solace.
 Chapman has suggested that the sequence is a significant part of the James Bond mythos because it "foregrounds the motif of looking" that is central to the spy film genre.
 The gun barrel imagery sometimes carried over to the film posters used to promote Bond films, including as a familiarising element on the introduction of Timothy Dalton for The Living Daylights.

 The sequence was traditionally placed at the start of each film until the 2006 instalment Casino Royale, where it appears at the end of the cold open and is incorporated into the plot; in the 2008 film, Quantum of Solace, the sequence was placed at the end of the film and incorporates the film's title in its design.

 For Skyfall, director Sam Mendes had wanted to return the gun barrel to the start of the film but in editing realised that the sequence was similar to his opening shot of the film.
 Because of this, the sequence was placed at the end of the film fading into a 50th Anniversary logo.
 In Spectre the sequence returns to the start of the film and also returns to the classic Binder design.
 This time the barrel fades into a title card that reads "The Dead Are Alive" (a sentence which seems to be explained by the fact that the picture starts in Mexico City during the Day of the Dead, as remarked by the next subtitle/title card, but can be later explicated by the presence of the seemingly deceased character of Franz Oberhauser, alias "Ernst Stavro Blofeld").
-The gun barrel remains at the opening for Craig's final film, No Time to Die.
+The gun barrel remains at the opening for Craig's final film, No Time to Die, but with a difference: instead of blood following the shot taken by Bond, it instead has Bond fade into the background, possibly foreshadowing his fate at the end of the film.